silverlogic/baseapp-frontend/packages/core/README.md

 	 - Optional, defaults to `false`
 	 - if `true` will redirect if the users is logged in
 	 - if `false` will redirect if logged out
+ - `query`
+   - Optional
+   - query params you can pass to the redirectTo route

 ### Returns